Seasonality is a characteristic of a time series whereby the data experiences regular and predictable changes that recur every calendar year.

 You can also filter charts to exclude outliers, such as the 2008 financial crisis or the 2020 COVID-19 outbreak, by clicking on the filter icon.
-By excluding these periods, you may be able to create a more accurate picture of how a security behaves during normal times.
+By excluding these periods, you may be able to create a more accurate picture of how security behaves during normal times.
 You can exclude an entire year (i.e., “2008”) or specific months (i.e. ,“May 2008”).
 You can also have more than one exclusion by separating values by commas.
-For example, if you wanted to exclude the 2008 crisis and first months of COVID panic, you could use "2008, 2009, 2010, Mar 2020, Apr 2020, May 2020".
+For example, if you wanted to exclude the 2008 crisis and the first months of the COVID panic, you could use "2008, 2009, 2010, Mar 2020, Apr 2020, May 2020".

 The chart shows five different characteristics: